europeana/assembla-to-jira/README.md

 * **10400 Assembla**

 ### Associations

+The Assembly associations are converted into Jira issue links.

 ```
 0 - Parent (ticket2 is parent of ticket1 and ticket1 is child of ticket2)